robotframework/robotframework/atest/README.rst

 as well:

-- `docutils <http://docutils.sourceforge.net/>`_ is needed with tests related to parsing test data in reStructuredText format.
+- `docutils <http://docutils.sourceforge.net/>`_ is needed with tests related to parsing test data in reStructuredText format and with Libdoc tests for documentation in reST format.
+- `Pygments <http://pygments.org/>`_ is needed by Libdoc tests for syntax highlighting.
 - `PyYAML <http://pyyaml.org/>`__ is required with tests related to YAML variable files.
 - `lxml <http://lxml.de/>`__ is needed with XML library tests.